Less Audience Receptivity

 How to Meet the Challenge

-Simply selling harder will actually push customers away.
+Sales management training experts know that simply selling harder will actually push customers away.
 Nor should we just move on.
 Sales teams need to work on how to better influence customers with a different solution selling strategy.
 Sellers need to shift focus from selling to creating receptivity so they can better influence customers.

 How?
 By applying the 3 Ps.

 In a sales conversation, the customer typically believes that the salesperson treats themselves as the number one priority because there is a commission attached to everything they recommend.
 It is up to salespeople to prove otherwise by constantly monitoring their motives and deciding to make the customer, and their success, the priority.

 The customer should be the hero of the story.
 And then, sellers must demonstrate and communicate to their customer or prospect that they, and their buying process, are the priority.

 As sales reps, it is easy to skip this step when we are so focused on what we need to say and what we need to ask.
 We get caught up in our own agenda and our own sales process.
 But when the customer becomes the central character, engaging them authentically becomes much easier.

 We need to consciously decide, before every interaction, to place priority on the customer.
 Think about what is going on in their day and what matters most to them and their agenda.

 You will know you are on the right path when you can articulate how you will help them to succeed and how you can best serve them and meet THEIR needs.

 When people feel pressure, they will resist it.
 It is a natural reflex.
 They may resist pressure by avoiding certain subjects, by arguing with you, or by avoiding you altogether.
 It is the Tug of War Principle: People resist any pressure to think or act differently if they feel as though their freedom to choose is not respected.